k8ssandra/k8ssandra-operator/docs/content/en/tasks/multi-cluster/_index.md

 Proceed with caution before deleting a ClientConfig.
 If there are any K8ssandraClusters that use the kube config provided by the ClientConfig, then the operator won't be able to properly manage them.

 #### Creating a ClientConfig
 Creating a ClientConfig involves creating the kubeconfig file and secret.
-This can be error prone to do by hand.
+This can be error prone if done by hand.
 Instead use the `create-clientconfig.sh` script which can be found [here](https://github.com/k8ssandra/k8ssandra-operator/blob/main/scripts/create-clientconfig.sh).

 The operator should already be installed in the remote cluster for which you want to create a ClientConfig.
 The operator service account is created when the operator is installed.
 Creating the ClientConfig requires access to that service account.